norahkerendian/Recipe-Analysis-Project/README.md

 `submitted`

 The `submitted` column was originally selected due to speculation that ratings might vary by the year or season in which a recipe was submitted.
-To look into this, analysis was conducted which concluded that more recent submissions tend to have lower average ratings.
+To look into this, an analysis was conducted which concluded that more recent submissions tend to have lower average ratings.
 This could be due to newer recipes having received less attention or reviews.
 This information is helpful in improving the model.
 So, I feature-engineered the `submitted` column.
 A function was created to extract the year of each value.
 This was incorporated into the pipeline using a `FunctionTransformer`, followed by `OneHotEncoder` to represent the year as categorical data.
 I believe this will help improve my model's performance as there seems to be a trend between the year of the `submitted` column and the ratings of recipes.

 `lower_median_steps`